-What’s a unique thing specific to contemporary Budapest?
+What’s something unique about contemporary Budapest?
 The answer, without a doubt, is ruin bars.
-These impossibly cool drinking joints inside dilapidated pre-war buildings have taken Budapest by storm.
-Know before you go that ruin bars have become so popular (and increasingly pricey) that it's mainly tourists and foreign students who visit them.
-If you're looking for more Budapesters, try these local bars too.
+These unusual drinking joints situated inside neglected pre-war buildings of the old Jewish Quarter have taken Budapest by storm.
+Know before you go that ruin bars have become so popular that mainly tourists and foreign students visit them these days.
+If you're looking for more Budapesters, try these local bars.